For all of its simplicity, cycling benefits physical activity. For this reason, it appeals to people of all ages and from all walks of life.

-People interested in rugged off-road riding will want mountain bikes.
+People interested in rough off-road riding will want mountain bikes.
 These are designed with low gears and fat tires that offer greater traction.

 Trail bikes are similar to mountain bikes but are designed for trails rather than more rugged terrain.
-Yet another type of bicycle that is designed for pavement and less-rugged dirt roads is called a hybrid bike.
+Another type of bicycle that is designed for pavement and less-rugged dirt roads is called a hybrid bike.

 Comfort is one of essential cycling benefits.
 It’s also crucial when biking, and wearing the proper attire or gear may help.
 Clothing should be breathable but not restrictive, and it should be appropriate for the weather conditions.

-A bike jersey with short sleeves for the summer and longer sleeves for the winter is one option.
+A bike jersey with short sleeves for the summer and long sleeves for the winter is one option.

 Bike shorts or tights, depending on the weather, are best to accommodate freedom of movement and reduce the amount of chaffing.